SaiKiran532/Automated_SauseDemoWebPage/README.md

 * How to run multiple tests simultaneously.
 * How to include test frameworks like Pytest.

 This example can be used as a starting point for beginners of Selenium to play around and experiment with.
-It utilizes Greencartpage simple and easy website so you don't have to worry about overly complex test cases.
+It utilizes SauceLab's simple and easy website so you don't have to worry about overly complex test cases.

+**Why saucedemo.com?**

+Saucelabs is a reputable automation testing platform company.
+It is likely to remain online without being taken down, allowing this demo to be viewed and run by others.
+This website was built to be automated against.
+Saucedemo.com is reliable and quick which leads to few false positive test failures.

 **What do these tests cover?**

-These tests cover many test cases such as Adding items to the cart, checking out and placing the order.
+These tests cover many test cases such as signing in/out, adding items to the cart, and checking out.

 **What isn't tested?**